ebbypeter/ebbypeter.github.io/_posts/2014-11-22-Show-Popups-Programatically-in-SharePoint.md

 ##What are we trying to achieve
 Programmatically show Dialog box / Popups in SharePoint 2013 with custom code / C#.
 In this post, we will be building two types of dialog boxes.
 In the first type, clicking on the "OK" button refreshes the page.
-This is useful in situations where we are displaying a process complete message or similar.
+This is useful in situations where we are displaying a process complete message or in similar situations.
 In the second type, clicking on the "OK" button redirects you to a different page.
 This can be used in situations where a confirmation needs to be taken etc..

 The Result is something like what is shown below.